AntOliRsn/P2P_Shiny_App/README.md

 - If a new setup is added, one must also adapt the 'select_setup' selectInput button in the app.R file.
 - Due to the RCI algorithm, solving the optimization problem can takes few seconds if most of the peferences are set to zero.

+> *For any questions about the App contact Antoine Rosin at s162301@student.dtu.dk*